tideland/gocells/README.md

 The mapper behavior is created with a mapping.
 It is called with each received event and returns a new mapped one.

+### Rate

+The rate behavior measures the time between two events fitting a criterion defined by a user function with the signature `func(event cells.Event) bool`.
+The time, the duration, and the lowest, highest, and average duration during a defined number of fitting events is emitted each time.

 ### Round Robin

 The round robin behavior distributes each received event round robin to its subscribers.
 It can be used for load balancing.

-### Scene

-The scene behavior stores a received payload using the event topic as key in the event scene.
-So it can be used later by other behaviors or by the external environments, which can wait until the setting.

 ### Simple Processor